 Buying, selling, lending, swapping - there are no limits to the conscious use of fashion.
-With these tips, you are choosing quality, exclusivity and protecting the environment and people
+With these tips you are choosing quality, exclusivity and the protection of the environment and people

 Source & Copyright by BITE Studios